 14 October 2016

 Labor Market and HR Management Implications of Entrepreneurship: This workshop will highlight new academic research on the connections among labor markets, employment and entrepreneurship, including the contributions of entrepreneurial firms to job creation, wage growth, and regional economic development.
 View agenda and register

-Growing the Caribbean Innovation Economy: Starting with a keynote by Prime Minister Keith Mitchell of Grenada, the workshop will convene leading experts to discuss policies, programs, and other cooperative initiatives to develop the Caribbean’s science and technology networks, encourage entrepreneurship, and foster regional development.
-The meeting will explore the role that universities, public-private partnerships, and entrepreneurship can play in furthering broad-based, innovation-led growth across the Caribbean.
-View agenda.
-Register here.
+Growing the Caribbean Innovation Economy: Led with a keynote by Prime Minister Keith Mitchell of Grenada, the workshop convened leading experts to discuss policies, programs, and other cooperative initiatives to develop the Caribbean’s science and technology networks, encourage entrepreneurship, and foster regional development.
+The meeting explored the role that universities, public-private partnerships, and entrepreneurship play in furthering broad-based, innovation-led growth across the Caribbean.
+View agenda and presentations.

 14-15 July 2016